Broccoli Sprout Smoothie

 Why You Need This Recipe

 - You’ve probably heard about the potential cancer-fighting benefits of broccoli sprouts.
-As a cancer survivor, I like to include as many foods in this category as possible and recommend that you do too!
+As a cancer survivor of over 10 years, I like to include as many foods in this category as possible.

-- Most people put brocolli sprouts on a sandwich or a salad, but I’ve been putting them in a green smoothie.
+- Most people put brocolli sprouts on a sandwich or a salad, but I’ve been putting them in a green smoothie (see more ways to eat sprouts).
 The fruit in the smoothie covers most of the spicy flavor of the sprouts.
 Also, since it’s advised to rinse sprouts thoroughly before eating them, this smoothie recipe means you just rinse them and put them into the blender.

 Key Ingredients